Storykit-home

 Preview Image

-20th-Century Canterbury: Museums, Visitor Experience and the Cathedral
+Canterbury Museums, Visitor Experience and the Cathedral in the 20th Century

 Twentieth-century Canterbury rebuilt its visitor economy around museums, heritage attractions, and a modernised welcome at the Cathedral as mass tourism expanded and access improved after the Channel Tunnel.
 Westgate, Eastbridge, the Beaney, the Marlowe Theatre, and St Augustine’s Abbey show how historic buildings were repurposed, curated, and branded to meet changing expectations of education, entertainment, and world-heritage pilgrimage.